andycowl/bbdb3-manual/tutorial.rst

   '03/13/1960'

-The default date format is controlled by the variable 'calendar-date-style' which may be set to:-
+The default date format is controlled by the variable :variable:`calendar-date-style` which may be set to:-

 * 'american' (mm/dd/yyyy - default)
 * 'european' (dd/mm/yyyy)